grapp1/research/README.md

-# research
+# gr_spinup
-Selected files from my research on mountain-block hydrology
+R scripts and selected files from spinning up my domain in ParFlow